Is Life Coaching Right For Me?

 Some people are concerned that life coaching is therapy in disguise.

-Life coaching and therapy do have similar traits and my coaching model Acceptance and Commitment Training does come from therapy (called unsurprisingly Acceptance and Commitment Therapy).
+Life coaching and therapy do have similar traits and our coaching model Acceptance and Commitment Coaching does come from therapy (called unsurprisingly Acceptance and Commitment Therapy).

 But the best way to see the difference is through the following metaphor.